JRetza/radio-astronomy-fftw/README.md

 # radio-astronomy-fftw

-**This is version 6 (June 26, 2016) of my radio-astronomy data collection and dissemination project.**
+**This is version 7 (August 19, 2016) of my radio-astronomy data collection and dissemination project.**

 **The programs use [a modified version of rtl_power_fftw](https://github.com/mariocannistra/rtl-power-fftw) originally written by Klemen Blokar and Andrej Lajovic.**